Taureon/LiteSockets/DOCS.md

 ### .Struct ( struct ): Object

 # Writer
+The following methods add data to an internal queue which then get turned into a single buffer when the `.finish()` method is called.

 ### .BigInt64 ( bitInt )
 ### .BigUint64 ( bigUint )
 ### .Float32 ( float )